hstreamdb/docs/docs/overview/concepts/stream.md

 *reference: [streaming-data](https://aws.amazon.com/streaming-data/)*

 > - Sensors in transportation vehicles, industrial equipment, and farm machinery send data to a streaming application.
-The application monitors performance, detects any potential defects in advance, and places a spare part order automatically preventing equipment downtime.
+The application monitors performance, detects any potential defects in advance, and places a spare part order automatically preventing equipment down time.
 > - A financial institution tracks changes in the stock market in real time, computes value-at-risk, and automatically rebalances portfolios based on stock price movements.
 > - A real-estate website tracks a subset of data from consumers’ mobile devices and makes real-time property recommendations of properties to visit based on their geo-location.
 > - A solar power company has to maintain power throughput for its customers, or pay penalties.
 It implemented a streaming data application that monitors of all of panels in the field, and schedules service in real time, thereby minimizing the periods of low throughput from each panel and the associated penalty payouts.